Last Updated on October 2, 2023 by Kyle Whitley

 Some states also provide guidelines for catching and releasing trout.
-For example, Georgia’s Department of Natual Resources limits certain waterways to only artificial lures during certain times of the year.
+For example, Georgia’s Department of Natural Resources limits certain waterways to only artificial lures during certain times of the year.

-Before you go on your trip, check out all state and local laws to make sure you’re staying within them.
+Before going on your trip, check out all state and local laws to ensure you’re staying within them.

 Best Gear for Trout Fishing

-For a rod, it‘s best to choose a medium-weight one that is about 6 or 7 feet long.
-Add a conventional spinning reel that is spooled with 4 – 6 pound monofilament or fluorocarbon.
+For a rod, it‘s best to choose a medium-weight one about 6 or 7 feet long.
+Add a conventional spinning reel spooled with 4 – 6 pound monofilament or fluorocarbon.

 Fishing Pole and Reel Setup

 We could write a book just on fishing poles.
-You can usually find a pole at most tackle stores, Walmart, or sporting good stores.
+You can usually find a pole at most tackle stores, Walmart, or sporting goods stores.

-If you’ve never fished before or you don’t own a rod and reel, I’d recommend buying a combo kit to start out.
+If you’ve never fished before or you don’t own a rod and reel, I’d recommend buying a combo kit to start.

-This comes with the pole, reel and usually has line spooled on it.
-A 6 foot rod with a medium action is a good “all purpose” rod if you want to fish for anything besides trout.
+This comes with the pole, and reel and usually has line spooled on it.
+A 6-foot rod with a medium action is a good “all-purpose” rod if you want to fish for anything besides trout.

 Tips for Beginners